scottbw/analytics-udd/udd/student.md

 ###Notes
 If sexid data is not supplied, this property should be omitted.
 Omitting this property may hinder the development or use of an effective analytics model.

-##AGE
-###Description
-The current age of the learner/ student

-###Purpose
-To be used purely for display purposes within the Learning Analytics software suite.

-###Format
-Int

-###Notes
-This will typically auto-calculated on a daily basis, based on DOB property.
-The LA system will provide this field.

 ##DIFFLEARN1